Hecatron-Forks/amaranth/docs/content/Language/guide.md

                 m.next = "Set Address" # try again
 ```

+!!! warning "TODO"

-% TODO: FSM() should require keyword arguments, for good measure
+    FSM() should require keyword arguments, for good measure

 The initial (and reset) state of the FSM can be provided when defining it using the {py}`with m.FSM(init="Name"):` argument.
 If not provided, it is the first state in the order of definition.
 For example, this definition is equivalent to the one at the beginning of this section: